 Fitbit is best known for fitness trackers and its iconic Versa has reached its third generation.
 The Fitbit Versa 3 has come along, which may be marginally overshadowed by the release of the new Fitbit Sense smartwatch.
 It has GPS, an improved Pulse Monitor, and now supports Google Assistant alongside Alexa.

 Generally, it’s an improvement on the Versa 2.
 But, does that mean it’s the best of the two?
 We’re going to look at five aspects of the Versa versions to guide your decision.
+You could also compare the Versa 2 and original versa here.

 The Fitbit Versa 3 and 2 look almost identical, but an educated eye will see some subtle changes.
 The Versa 3 is curvier.
 This is something Fitbit says offers better comfort.
 Also, it’s bigger.
 You get a 1.58 inch AMOLED screen which is huge compared to the 1.34 inch OLED screen on the Versa 2.
 The bigger size could mean it feels bulkier on the wrist, but this will come down to your wrist size.